How to write your first Java program

 How to learn Java quickly

-The easiest way to learn Java is to use an online development environment such as Replit or Onecompiler and quickly write your first Java program.
+Then my advice to you is to start your Java development journey with an online development environment such as Replit or Onecompiler and quickly write your first Java program.
 Here’s why:

 All you need to do is open an online editor and code away!
 Which is exactly what we’re going to do here.